youssafB/MLproject-Student-Score-Prediction/README.md

 # Students Performance in Exams Prediction
 This project is designed to predict students' exam performance enabling targeted interventions.
-It is an end-to-end machine learning project with modular coding , encompassing
+It is an end-to-end machine learning project with modular coding , covering  :
 - data exploration
 - preprocessing
 -  model building